 And why yes, green is David's favorite color.
 How could you tell? :)

-You can also buy David a gift from his Amazon.com Wish List.
+Sometimes people want to express appreciation for apps or great customer service in a way other than buying apps.
+If you wish, you can buy David a gift from his Amazon.com Wish List.
 It's always nice to receive a surprise package in the mail.